gbanne12/chained-codegen/README.md

 ```

-## Polling Until Element Removal
+## 🔍⚠️ Waiting until element is removed
-Automatically waits for elements to be removed from the DOM.
-Wait for spinners, modals, or dynamic elements to disappear
+Generate a command to wait for an element removal from the DOM.

+Wait for spinners, modals, or other dynamic elements to disappear

 ``` typescript
 await expect(page.getByRole('dialog')).toHaveCount(0);